top of page

 Training and Leadership

-Richard Menger, M.D., M.P.A., completed the Advanced Pediatric Spinal Deformity Fellowship at Columbia University in New York City at the Och Spine Hospital/Morgan Stanley Children’s Hospital of New York.
+Richard Menger, M.D., M.P.A., is a board-certified, fellowship-trained neurosurgeon and chief of complex spine surgery at USA Health.
+Dr. Menger completed his Advanced Pediatric Spinal Deformity Fellowship at Columbia University in New York City at the Och Spine Hospital/Morgan Stanley Children’s Hospital of New York.
 This is the only fellowship of its kind in the country focusing on complex pediatric spine treatment.
 Dr. Menger completed this orthopedic spine fellowship as a neurosurgeon.
 Learn more about this specialized training.

 Anthony Martino, M.D., Professor and Chair of Neurosurgery, underwent specific fellowship training in general pediatric neurosurgery at the University of California San Francisco (UCSF).
 Learn more about neurosurgery at USA Health.